 Laura Mole MBACP Online/ Phone Support, Anxiety Counsellor

-How counselling can help you
+How I can help

 What to expect in your first session

-We will meet for 50 minutes, and during that time, I will try to find out a little about you, and your current situation, what your goals are, and what you would like from a counsellor and counselling.
+We will meet for 50 minutes, and during that time I will try to find out a little about you, and your current situation, what your goals are, and what you would like from a counsellor and counselling.

 If you are under 18, you may want to come with a parent or guardian for the beginning of your first session, but you don't have to.